-Note: Panel A lists the prevalence of Clear and Vague disclosures, platform vs. creation & sales of NFT and the commonness of warnings.
-2022 refers until August 2022, as the construction of the sample ended in August 2022.
-Panel B shows the frequency of firms by headquarters locations and sectors.
-There are total of 331 disclosures from 109 firms and 8 sectors.
-In the segmentation of the sample according to the creation & sale of NFT, there were few disclosures that did not fit into any of the categories such as organizing conferences and clients who deal with NFT, therefore the total of these two groups does not add up to 331.
+Note: Panel A lists the number of Clear and Vague disclosures, platform and creation & sales disclosures, and disclosures with and without warnings.
+The figures for 2022 are up to August 2022, as the construction of the sample ended in August 2022.
+Panel B shows the number of companies by headquarter locations and sector.
+There are a total of 331 disclosures from 109 companies in 8 sectors.
+Some disclosures did not fit into either of the “platform” or “creation & sales of NFTs” categories, such as those dealing with the organization of conferences and clients who deal with NFTs; therefore, the total of these two categories does not add up to 331.

-Table 2: Descriptive statistics
+Table 2: Descriptive Statistics